Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Concentration, Persisting

 </div>

 Runes circle and surround an area, strictly forbidding the use of magical power.
 Select a tile within range, and create the _nullification_ tile effect in a 6 tile radius around it.
-When a creature in this tile effect spends essence or uses the Activate minor action for the first time each turn, make a Focus attack against them.
+When a creature in this tile effect spends essence or uses the Activate minor action for the first time each turn, make a special attack against Focus against them.
 If you hit, the triggering effect is negated and they lose all their reactions.
 If it is their turn, they immediately end their turn.
 Hit or miss, deal arcane damage to them equal to their current stacks of unstable.

 ## Eldritch